PersistentCloud/immich-slideshow/README.md

 - This project is not affiliated with immich!
 - Immich is under **very active** development.
 Breaking changes can always happen.
 - I'm not a professional developer.
 Code Gore and the ignoring of best practices cannot be ruled out.
 - **Breaking changes happend between v1 and v2.
-Please don't use the config.json but environment variables from now on**
+Please don't use the config.json but environment variables from now on.**

 ## Features